Oxidopamine

-Oxidopamine, also known as 6-hydroxydopamine (6-OHDA) or 2,4,5-trihydroxyphenethylamine, is a neurotoxic synthetic organic compound used by researchers to selectively destroy dopaminergic and noradrenergic neurons in the brain.
+Oxidopamine, also known as 6-hydroxydopamine (6-OHDA) or 2,4,5-trihydroxyphenethylamine, is a synthetic monoaminergic neurotoxin used by researchers to selectively destroy dopaminergic and noradrenergic neurons in the brain.

 The main use for oxidopamine in scientific research is to induce Parkinsonism in laboratory animals by lesioning the dopaminergic neurons of the substantia nigra pars compacta, in order to develop and test new medicines and treatments for Parkinson's disease.

 History

-The neurontoxin oxidopamine has first been described in 1959.
-Years later, in 1968 the first model exploiting oxidopamine neurotoxicity was developed by Ungerstedt, obtaining an animal model of akineasia with a very high mortality rate.
-Ever since, oxidopamine has become an abundantly used neurotoxin for making animal models with Parkinson’s disease.
+The neurotoxin oxidopamine has first been described in 1959.
+Years later, in 1968 the first model exploiting oxidopamine neurotoxicity was developed by Ungerstedt, obtaining an animal model of akinesia with a very high mortality rate.
+Ever since, oxidopamine has become an abundantly used neurotoxin for making animal models with Parkinson's disease.

 Usage

-The toxin oxidopamine, an antagonist of the neurotransmitter dopamine, and is commonly used for making experimental animal models in Parkinson's disease.
+The toxin oxidopamine is an antagonist of the neurotransmitter dopamine, and is commonly used for making experimental animal models in Parkinson's disease.
 Parkinson disease leads to degeneration of dopaminergic midbrain neurons resulting in dopamine depletion.
 Therefore oxidopamine can induce Parkinson disease in animal models.
-These models can be used to do research for treatments for Parkinson’s disease.
+These models can be used to do research for treatments for Parkinson's disease.
 The toxin is also used for experimental models of attention-deficit hyperactivity disorder and Lesch-Nyhan syndrome.